danielcspaiva/calendar/README.md

 ## Getting Started

-This project a simple calendar view of the current month where you can add events and reminders.
+This project a simple calendar view where you can add events and reminders.

 ## Instructions

 - On the main screen, click "+" to add a reminder.
 - Click on any day to see the events for that day, edit and delete events.
+- Click "<" or ">" to go to previous/next month.

 ## Observations